 and work toward code that is simple and clean.

-Your design must include the following classes, all in the flap
+Your design might include the following classes, all in the flap

 package, with constructors as follows:

 - one constructor: represents the signon frame as if it were sent to client from server.

 This class should probably extend or implement ServerFrame.

 - Such constructors

 are handy for testing, because they doesn't really read any input to obtain

 - What other methods should ServerSignonFrame have, based on the

 - another constructor: represents the signon frame actually trasnmitted from